-Meghan Markle Is Reportedly Freaking Out About Her Half-Sister’s New Memoir: She’s ‘Sick To Her Stomach’
+Meghan Markle Is Reportedly Freaking Out About Her Half-Sister's New Memoir: She's 'Sick To Her Stomach'

 Insiders also noted that Prince Harry is acting as a stabilizing force throughout the drama.
 The duke is "totally supporting Meghan and doesn't believe a word that comes out of Samantha's mouth," the friend added.

-Samantha first earned headlines after calling Meghan a “social climber” shortly after her half-sister’s relationship with Prince Harry became public knowledge
+Samantha first earned headlines after calling Meghan a "social climber" shortly after her half-sister's relationship with Prince Harry became public knowledge.

 While critics of the duchess have often reiterated such claims, her supporters pointed out that Samantha and Meghan were estranged and had not spoken to one another since 2008.
-Though Samantha had expressed her anger at being excluded from the Sussexes’ royal wedding in 2018, she had also not been invited to the former Suits star’s first wedding to Hollywood producer Trevor Engelson.
+Though Samantha had expressed her anger at being excluded from the Sussexes' royal wedding in 2018, she had also not been invited to the former actress's first wedding to Hollywood producer Trevor Engelson.

-Meanwhile, while the newly minted Montecito resident may not be happy about the new book, her father has apparently given the tome his seal of approval, according to US Magazine.
+Meanwhile, while the newly minted Montecito resident may not be happy about the new book, her father has apparently given the tome his seal of approval, according to Us Weekly.

 "I'm just very pleased that she's accomplished this book," Thomas Markle said about his older daughter's newest enterprise.
 "Let's let her talk to you about the book."